willmino/Pewlett-Hackard-Analysis/README.md

 1. 72,458 employees are nearing retirement.
 This is a large number of employees and the company should be prepared for the incoming turnover.

 2. 1,549 employees are eligible for the mentorship program.
 If we assume that every position of the near-retiring employees will be filled, we would expect an equivalent of 72,458 incoming employees.
 We can create a ratio of mentees_per_mentor by dividing the incoming employees number (assumed to be equivalent to incoming_retirees from the additional mentees_per_mentor table).
-If every one of these eligible employees entered into the mentorship program, which would be unlikely, the most favorable mentorship conditions would be in the Assistant Engineer title group at a ratio of 17 mentees per mentor.
-This is a realistic working condition for the mentors because their is too much time required to give a sufficient quality of mentorship to each mentee.
+If all eligible employees entered into the mentorship program, which would be unlikely, the most favorable mentorship conditions would be in the Assistant Engineer title group at a ratio of 17 mentees per mentor.
+This is an unealistic working condition for the mentors because there is not enough time in working professionals schedule to provide quality mentorship to 17 individuals.

 3. Senior Engineers and Senior Staff comprise 70.1% of the soon-departing workforce.
-The company's largest resource for the highest quality training and technical body of knowledge, being these 50000+ senior employees, will be depleted if no additional action is taken to ensure mentors will have a few mentees as possible.
+The company's largest resource for the highest quality training and technical body of knowledge is the 50000+ senior employees containing this knowledge.
+The company could experience a decrease in techinical productivity if over 50,000 new employees enter without a high quality mentorship experience to enrich their techinical expertise.

 4. When viewing the additional `mentees_per_mentor` table, only 1.19% of Senior Engineers would be retained if all of them entered into the mentorship program.
 This is the lowest retention figure for any of the groups.